tjoye20/DateSpec/README.md

 Both users have to submit the other interested party's responses before they're allowed to chat with each other.

-##### To run the RSpec tests

-    rspec spec

 ### Future Slices

-* Add Github OAuth
+* Add Github OAuth.
+* Add Cloudinary so users can upload photos.
-* Add ActionMailer to email users when someone submits responses to their profile questions.
+* Add ActionMailer to email users when someone submits. responses to their profile questions.
-* Add UI
+* Add UI using Refills.
+* Add chat feature.